-The safety and effectiveness of industrial screeners is well-founded, as such machinery already has an established presence within the food, biomass and pharmaceutical industries.
+The safety and effectiveness of industrial screeners are well-founded, as such machinery already has an established presence within the food, biomass and pharmaceutical industries.
 Cannabis processors find industrial sifters and screeners meeting desired FDA, cGMP, and other company or industry standards to guarantee their ability to safely process materials for human consumption and pharmacological use.

 Quality and Capacity for CBD and THC

 Vibratory screeners and centrifugal sifters can be used for a wide variety of processing tasks in the cannabis processing industry, including:

 - Bud sorting In the production of THC-based products, a vibratory sifter enables consistent sorting of different sizes and qualities of buds.
 Using appropriate separating procedures, processors can sort between small, medium and large buds.
 These pharmaceutical-quality screeners reduce material handling and dramatically increase throughput for cannabis processors.
 Bud sorters are available in different sizes to meet a wide range of throughput requirements.

 - Separation of flower, leaf, stem and stalk In both CBD and THC production, segregation into different size fractions allows for the best materials for use in extraction (wet and dry) and for producing smokable, edible, and pharmaceutical products.

 - Vigorous sifting Plant materials can be broken and segregated from stalk and stem for use in extraction, edible, smokable and premium products.